-Spanish 101B is equivalent to the second half of Spanish 101, and is a continuation of Spanish 101A.
-This elementary level course is a study of the Spanish language and Spanish-speaking cultures, with emphasis on the development of communicative skills and basic structures.
+Spanish 101B is equivalent to the second half of Spanish 101.
+A study of the Spanish language and Spanish-speaking cultures, with emphasis on the development of communicative skills and basic structures.
+Focus is on teaching elementary-level language acquisition in a cultural context through listening, speaking, reading and writing.
+Interacts with authentic language in context.

-SPAN 102 Spanish II (5)
+SPAN 102 Spanish II